russellallen/self/readme.md

         cmake -GXcode $DIRECTORY_OF_SELF_CHECKOUT

-  * On 64bit Linux, you may want to explicitely use 32bit compilation:
+  * On 64bit Linux, you may want to explicitly use 32bit compilation:

         CC="gcc -m32" CXX="g++ -m32" cmake $DIRECTORY_OF_SELF_CHECKOUT